Anshal55/Weather_Identification/README.md

 # Weather_Identification
-Identification of weather based on Images.
+Identification of weather based on Images and deployment using Flask.